 Food insecurity and malnutrition are both causes and consequences of child marriage.
 Faced with limited food resources, parents may marry off their daughters to lessen the burden on the family by having one less mouth to feed.

 Child marriage also perpetuates the cycle of food insecurity and malnutrition.
-Child brides experience higher rates of anaemia and malnutrition than those who marry later in life, and their children are more likely to die during the first weeks of life and to have a low birth weight.
+Child brides experience higher rates of anaemia and malnutrition than those who marry later in life, and babies born to girls younger than 15 are more likely to die before their 5th birthday, suffer from malnutrition and experience stunting

 Tackling child marriage will help us make progress on nutrition for adolescent girls and food security.